4d/4d-for-ios/docs/Features-PushNotification.md

 ```

-However, you can also choose not to force a data synchronization:
+However, you can also choose not to force a data synchronization, by preventing `dataSynchro`:

 ```4D